 According to a Canadian Radio-television and Telecommunications Commission study, Canadians spend an average of 30.5 hours per week watching television.
 This includes traditional broadcast television as well as streaming services such as Netflix and Amazon Prime Video.
 Interestingly, older Canadians tend to watch more television than younger Canadians, with those aged 65 and older watching an average of 42.5 hours per week.

-Several factors may contribute to Canadians’ love of television, including the country’s long and harsh winters, which can make outdoor activities difficult or impossible.
+Several factors may contribute to Canadians’ love of television, including the country’s long and harsh winters, making outdoor activities difficult or impossible.
 Additionally, Canadian television programming is known for its quality and variety, with popular shows such as “Schitt’s Creek” and “Anne with an E” gaining worldwide recognition.

-However, excessive television watching can have negative effects on both physical and mental health.
+However, excessive television watching can negatively affect both physical and mental health.
 Too much screen time can lead to obesity, poor sleep habits, and decreased social interaction.
-Therefore, it is important for individuals to balance their television watching with other activities such as exercise, reading, and spending time with loved ones.
+Therefore, individuals must balance their television watching with other activities such as exercise, reading, and spending time with loved ones.

 Television is a popular leisure activity for Canadians, with the average person watching 30 hours per week.
 Older Canadians tend to watch more television than younger Canadians, and factors such as harsh winters and quality programming may contribute to this trend.
-However, excessive television watching can have negative effects on physical and mental health, so it is important to balance television watching with other activities.
+However, excessive television watching can negatively affect physical and mental health, so balancing television watching with other activities is essential.